mkayen/DailyFBB-Engine/README.md

 2) Generate NBA results for other game sites than fanduel.

 3) Build script to automatically sets the resulting lineup in Fanduel automatically (No energy needed to play!!)

+4) Add in NBA teams into the data set for each player, so I can remove players from a lineup if three or more are on the same team.
+(This happens with the Spurs a lot.)